The fourth iteration of Google’s Pixel series is set to launch on October 16

-The hands-on leaks have confirmed that the Pixel 4 will include a 90Hz refresh rate, putting it up against the likes of the OnePlus 7 Pro and OnePlus 7T that were some of the first to have 90Hz displays and Asus ROG Phone 2 that sports a 120Hz display.
+The hands-on leaks have confirmed the Pixel 4 will include a 90Hz refresh rate, putting it up against the likes of the OnePlus 7 Pro and OnePlus 7T which were the first devices to sport 90Hz displays.

 From our own experience using the iPad Pro (120Hz), we can attest to the fluidity felt when scrolling and navigating with a higher refresh rate and the introduction of the 90Hz display could prove to be one of the key selling points of the Google Pixel 4.